quijaman1988/SusanBuckDWAnotes/03_Laravel/30_Ajax.md

 }
 ```

-The `books.search` view should be created at (`/resources/views/books/search.blade.php`) and include the following contents:
+The `books.search` view should be created (`/resources/views/books/search.blade.php`) and include the following contents:
 ```php
 @extends('layouts.master')